Finding Peer-Reviewed Articles in ERIC

-- You now have 49 peer reviewed articles on full day kindergarten.
-Click the title to find more information about the article.
+- You now have 53 peer reviewed articles on full day kindergarten.
+Click the title of any of these articles to find more information about the article.

 - This brings up the abstract which describes the article so you can see if it's worth pursuing.

 Search Tutorials | Find more about peer review / ERIC / databases / scholarly articles /